akhila-123/cypress-javascript-automation/README.md

 A short README that explains how to install, run, and extend the framework.

 Optionally, a short Loom or video walkthrough.

-Evaluation Criteria:
-Clean code organization and best practices

-Usage of Cypress features (commands, selectors, waits, etc.)

-Reusability and maintainability of test code

-Proper assertions and coverage

-Overall structure and documentation